Yedid/ego/README.md

 Installation

 Our code has dependencies on keras and numpy.
-We suggest installing keras in a virtual env
+We suggest installing keras in a virtual env.
 $ cd ~
 $ virtualenv keras
 $ source ~/keras/bin/activate
 $ pip install keras

 Running the code:

 Assuming the repo is cloned in ~/ego
 $ cd ~/ego/code
 $ python preprocess.py
 $ python train.py

 Note that the basic keras installation uses theano.
 This requires changing setting is_theano=True in code/train.py